00fox/FreeMind/README.md

   - very useful with GamePad or CombatMode.

 - Efficiency:
+  - Resizing between a small WorldMap over the minimap and a larger one with the QuestLog.
   - Addons Memory Usage.
   - Unregister error messages.
   - Auto-filled delete item.